Hiwonder-docs/ArmPi-Pro/source/docs/14_ros_opencv.md

 The inverse kinematics takes `ik.setPitchRanges((0, round(y_dis + offset_y, 4), -0.08), -180, -180, 0)` as an example and the meaning of parameters in parentheses are as follow:

-The first parameter is`(0, round(y_dis + offset_y, 4)`.
-“0” is the position of the target on x-axis. `round(y_dis, 4)` is the position of the target on y-axis. `round(z_dis, 4)” is the position of the target on z-axis.
+The first parameter is`(0, round(y_dis + offset_y, 4)`. "**0**" is the position of the target on x-axis. `round(y_dis, 4)` is the position of the target on y-axis. `round(z_dis, 4)` is the position of the target on z-axis.

 The second parameter `-180` is the pitch angle.

-The third parameter “-180” is the range of the pitch angle.
+The third parameter "**-180**" is the range of the pitch angle.

 The fourth parameter `0` is the range of pitch angle.The servo control uses an example of code `bus_servo_control.set_servos(joints_pub, 20, ( (3, servo_data['servo3']), (4, servo_data['servo4']), (5, servo_data['servo5']), (6, x_dis)))` and the meaning of parameters in parentheses is as follow:

 The first parameter `joints_pub` is to publish the message of servo control node.
-The second parameter “20” is the running time.
+The second parameter "**20**" is the running time.

 The third parameter is `( (3, servo_data['servo3']), (4, servo_data['servo4']), (5, servo_data['servo5']), (6, x_dis)`.
 Among them, `3` is the servo number. `servo_data['servo3']` and the rest of parameters are the servo angle.

 ### 8.8.5 Function Extension

 During the process of the game, if the robotic gripper fails to pick up the target, please ensure that the robotic arm deviation has been properly adjusted first.
 After confirming the adjustment, if the problem persists, you can modify the relevant parameters based on the following content.
 As shown in the figure below, when the robotic arm recognizes the target, it will move to the top of the target.
-You can modify the parameter “y_dis+offset_y” to adjust the position.
+You can modify the parameter "**y_dis+offset_y**" to adjust the position.
 It is recommended to modify the parameter by ±0.01 each time.
 When the value is increased, the robotic arm will move 0.01m in the positive direction of the y-axis, and when the value is decreased, it will move 0.01m in the negative direction.

 <img class="common_img" src="../_static/media/chapter_14/section_8/image29.png"  />